fxstein/GoProX/docs/feature-planning/USE_CASES.md

 ## Summary

-GoProX provides a comprehensive media management ecosystem with **31 use cases** organized into five categories that cover the entire media lifecycle from capture through production to publication.
+GoProX provides a comprehensive media management system with **31 use cases** organized into five categories that cover the entire media lifecycle from capture through production to publication.

 ### **Total Use Cases: 31**